jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

     }
 }

-class Better implements KeyGenerator {
+class Good implements KeyGenerator {
     @NotNull @Override
     public Object generate(Object target, Method method, Object... params) {
-        return new SimpleKey(target.getClass().getSimpleName(), method.getName(), params);
+        return new SimpleKey(method, params);
     }
 }
 ```
-In the above, class name and method name are included to ensure to get different keys if this KeyGenerator is used on different classes/methods.
+In the above, method is included to ensure to get different keys if this KeyGenerator is used on different classes/methods.
+The Method object implements equals and hashCode properly.

 ### IC14

 **Observation: Default key generation is used with @Cacheable, no KeyGenerator is used.**
 **Problem:** With default key generation, an object of Spring's SimpleKey class is used and its value is composed of just the method parameter(s).
-It does not include the method and class name, which is unclear and risky.
+It does not include the method (nor class), which is unclear and risky, it may cause cache data mix-up.
-**Solution:** Create a KeyGenerator and make it generate a unique key for the cache per cached value, typically by use of SimpleKey composed of class and method name and the appropriate method parameters.
+**Solution:** Create a KeyGenerator and make it generate a unique key for the cache per cached value, by use of SimpleKey composed of method and the appropriate method parameters.
 **Rule name:** UseExplicitKeyGeneratorForCacheable
 **See:** [Spring 4.0 Caching](https://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/html/cache.html)
 **Example:**